Manage Microsoft Defender for Endpoint alerts

 Defender for Endpoint notifies you of possible malicious events, attributes, and contextual information through alerts.
 A summary of new alerts is displayed and you can access all alerts in the Alerts queue.

 You can manage alerts by selecting an alert in the Alerts queue, or the Alerts tab of the Device page for an individual device.

 Selecting an alert in either of those places brings up the Alert management pane.

 Watch this video to learn how to use the new Microsoft Defender for Endpoint alert page.

 You can create a new incident from the alert or link to an existing incident.

 If an alert is not yet assigned, you can select Assign to me to assign the alert to yourself.

-There might be scenarios where you need to suppress alerts from appearing in Microsoft 365 Defender.
+There might be scenarios where you need to suppress alerts from appearing in Microsoft Defender XDR.
 Defender for Endpoint lets you create suppression rules for specific alerts that are known to be innocuous such as known tools or processes in your organization.